Arsenal news: 'He just binned me off!' - Cohen Bramall reveals Unai Emery snub after Gunners exit | Goal.com

 “I think if I’d played that competitive game, that pressure would have just gone.
 But when I was in and around the first-team, I just felt like I was putting pressure on myself, unnecessary pressure.”

-Despite being unable to achieve his dream at the Emirates, Bramall insists he will look back fondly on is time in north London, particularly the time he spent working with Wenger.
+Despite being unable to achieve his dream at the Emirates, Bramall insists he will look back fondly on his time in north London, particularly the time he spent working with Wenger.

 The Crewe-born youngster will forever be grateful to the Frenchman for bringing him to Arsenal and giving him the opportunity to try and make his mark in the professional game.